Score

 Wheat varieties with a low protein content (around 10%).
 These wheats produce flour which absorbs less water and develops less gluten.

-In the video above Baker Dr Vanessa Kimbell gives you an overview of what a sourdough starter is – with particular references to make a sourdough boule.
-The Science and …
+In the video above baker Dr Vanessa Kimbell gives you an overview of what a sourdough starter is, with particular references to make a sourdough boule.
+What Is a Sourdough …

 Spelt (Triticum spelta) is an ancient grain thought to have arisen from a cross between emmer and wild goats grass.
 Spelt flour has a lovely, slightly nutty flavour, along with …